 The veteran asks the Court to infer from the general language of section 503 that Congress has expressly consented to a waiver of sovereign immunity allowing the payment of interest.
 This we cannot do.
 The Court cannot infer from the general language granting the Secretary the power of equitable relief that Congress has expressly granted the Secretary the authority to pay interest on past-due claims.
-Any ambiguity in the language of the statute that the veteran relies upon to support his position must be strictly construed in favor of the sovereign.
-As the Supreme Court has clearly instructed, any waiver of sovereign immunity must be explicit.
-N.Y.
+Any ambiguity in the language of the statute that the veteran relies upon to support his position must be strictly construed in favor of the sovereign, as the Supreme Court clearly instructed in N.Y.
 Rayon Importing Co., supra.
-The Court cannot determine that Congress, by implication, authorized the payment of interest.
 It is unfortunate that the veteran for a period of over thirty years has been erroneously denied his benefits, but there is no statutory authority under which the Secretary may pay the veteran interest on those past due benefits.

 Since Congress did not expressly waive sovereign immunity in section 503, the veteran's argument that the Secretary expressly delegated his section 503 power to the Board in 38 C.F.R. § 3.105(a) is without merit and need not be considered further by the Court.
 Appellant's Br. at 9.
 The Secretary cannot delegate authority that he does not possess.
 Even assuming arguendo that the Secretary has the authority, he clearly has not delegated such authority.
 Section 2.7(c) of title 38, Code of Federal Regulations, expressly states that "[t]he authority to grant the equitable relief, referred to in paragraphs (a) and (b) of this section, has not been delegated to and is reserved to the Secretary."
-The Court holds that section 503 does not authorize the Secretary to pay interest on past due benefits.
+The Court holds that section 503 does not authorize the Secretary pay interest on past due benefits.